 After all, why spend hours crafting a month worth of Facebook posts if they are not generating traffic back to your website?
 What if people aren’t signing up for the ebook because the headline isn’t engaging enough?
 By split testing and measuring the results, lead conversion will dramatically increase.

-They improve customer relationships.
+An inbound marketing website will improve customer relationships.

 What makes inbound marketing websites brilliant is that the entire methodology centers around turning a stranger into a visitor, into a lead, into a customer and into a promoter.
 Who better to tell the story of your business than a happy customer?